Is Emotional Abuse Part of Your Relationships?

 Emotionally unkind people are not encouraging, respectful, understanding, or compassionate.
 They may ignore you when you start a conversation, fail to show concern when you need it most, or reject you.
 Since they don’t care about their victims, they can lie to them and cover up wrongdoings.

 Emotional abuse often turns into sexual or physical abuse.
 Don’t wait till things get bad to do something.
+Don’t wait till abusive relationship signs get worse.
 If you’ve told your abuser to change numerous times and they still behave the same way, it is time to cut ties.
 Walk away from the relationship and start living in a place of power, not fear.

 Author: Esateys Stuchiner